Dr. Nasima Selim

 2005 Reflection.
 A Parable of Food and Hunger.
 In: Star Weekend Magazine 4 (57), 5 August.

-June 2019 Eco-Social Self and Multispecies Ethnography: Art, Anthropology, and Well-being in a More-than-Human World.
+June 2019 with Ian Marius Ibiß and Soyong Ki Eco-Social Self and Multispecies Ethnography: Art, Anthropology, and Well-being in a More-than-Human World.
 Public Anthropology workshop, Werkstatt Ethnologie, Berlin

-May 20019 On Being Queer and South Asian.
-Public talk at the "Noon Festival - Queer History Month x Ramadan" organized by Be'kech, Berlin
+May 2019 On Being Queer and South Asian.
+Public talk and screening of the fiction film If You Dare Desire (Debalina Majumder), “Noon Festival - Queer History Month x Ramadan,” Be'kech, Berlin

 January 2019 Queer Ecology and Urban Well-being.
 Workshop at Sappho for Equality, Kolkata, India.

 November 2018 (Queer) Longing for/against Marriage: Affective Politics of Desires and Decisions.
-Paper accompanying the screening of a documentary film Gay Indian Matrimony by Debalina Majumder, Institute of Ethnology, Westfällische Wilhelms-University of Münster.
+Paper presentation and screening of a documentary film Gay Indian Matrimony (Debalina Majumder), Institut für Ethnologie, Westfällische Wilhelms-University of Münster.

 September 2018 Affective Arrangements and the Future of Carescapes.
-Wrap-up discussion at the “Affective Arrangements in Mental Health Care Settings” Conference hosted by the CRC Affective Societies Project A02: Affective Efforts of Migration, FU Berlin.
+Participant in a wrap-up discussion at the Conference “Affective Arrangements in Mental Health Care Settings” organized by the CRC Affective Societies Project A02: Affective Efforts of Migration, FU Berlin.

 June 2018 Bridging the Gap between Medicine and Anthropology.
 Keynote Lecture at the COSIMENA (Clusters of Scientific Innovation in the Middle East and North Africa) Workshop on Medical Anthropology, Cairo, DAAD Egypt.

-October 2017 Muslimischer Lebenswelten.
-Grundlagenwissen zum Verständnis religiöse Traditionen muslimischer Flüchtlinge in Brandenburg with Judith Albrecht, Public anthropology seminar for social workers organized by the InSchwung project of Paritätisches Bildungswerk, Potsdam.
+October 2017with Judith Albrecht Muslimischer Lebenswelten.
+Grundlagenwissen zum Verständnis religiöse Traditionen muslimischer Flüchtlinge in Brandenburg.
+Public anthropology seminar for social workers organized by the InSchwung project of Paritätisches Bildungswerk, Potsdam.